 Businesses create a page on Kiva’s website with an overview of their business and needs.
 To borrow through Kiva, the principal of the business must be at least 18 years old and have a PayPal Account.

-The Pennsylvania Supreme Court has stayed all evictions through April 30, 2020.
-This means that no evictions may be filed with a court or proceed until May.
-The date may be subject to an extension, as the Pennsylvania Supreme Court has already extended the stay on evictions once.
+Pennsylvania’s Governor Tom Wolf signed an executive order staying all evictions through July 10, 2020.
+This means that no evictions may be filed with a court or proceed until July.
+The date may be subject to an extension, as the moratorium on evictions has already been extended twice.

 Many commercial landlords are working with tenants to avoid evicting tenants.
 If you do not believe you will be able to pay upcoming rent, it is important to open a line of communication with your landlord.
 Your landlord might be willing to defer collection of this month’s rent or let you use your security deposit to pay a month’s rent.